 About 205,000 people from all walks of life are buried in Brompton Cemetery, from the suffragette Emmeline Pankhurst to military personnel and Chelsea Pensioners, artists, actors and founders of Chelsea Football Club.
 There are some 35,000 monuments of which 28 are Listed.

 Yes- Public tours are offered every Sunday from May to August, and on two Sundays each month from September to April.
 Tours begin at 14:00 from the South Lodge, just inside the Fulham Road entrance, and last about two hours.
-A donation of at least £6 per person contributes toward the work of the Friends.
+A donation of at least £10 per adult (cash only) contributes toward the work of the Friends.
 Further details are available on our events page

-Yes, but only on the Open Day which is held each year on the third Sunday of July.
-Tours start at Midday, but you need to book, so it is advisable to arrive as early as possible, so as not to be disappointed.
+Yes, but only on days shown in the programme.
+You need to book, so it is advisable to arrive as early as possible, so as not to be disappointed.

 Although 500 places were sold when the catacombs first opened, many of them remain empty and the exact number of interments is not known although it is thought that there may be a few hundred people interred in the catacombs.